econnet/econ/README.rst

 Economic Nodes Without Employment
 *********************************

 :Status: drafting
 :Created: 2019-10-09

 .. _`infopurpose`:

-:purpose:
+:EcoN: Economic Node

-Propose an alternative to employment.
+This repos proposes an alternative to employment.

-The documents here are according the blog `pdt`_:
+The documents are according the blog `pdt`_:

 - `info`_: introduction (this README)
 - `plan`_: ideas and motivations